XenitAB/xenitab.github.io/docs/blog/12factor.md

 Interestingly, this factor does not actually advise on the use of logging.
 Rather it treats them much as pre-contraceptive times viewed children: as something that inevitably accrues as a result of marriage.

-A modern app should be "observable", meaning that it should volunteer information on its performance and behavior.
+The factor should thus be updated to mandate that an app should be "observable", meaning that it should volunteer information on its performance and behavior.
 We normally break this down into logging, metrics, tracing and audit trails.
 The relative merit of these differ greatly between apps, but all apps should have an observability strategy.
 Often, the need changes as an app evolve: early in the lifecycle, logging may dominate, but as usage grows, focus shifts to metrics.
+The apps in a service are considered as a unit and typically provide different observability needs.

 Indicators: